Skip to content

 • Startup diagnostics--show-startup-time prints the duration spent initializing CJSH.

-• Secure mode--secure skips all profile/rc/logout sourcing for hardened sessions.
+• Secure mode--secure skips all profile/rc/logout sourcing for hardened sessions, disables history persistence, and ignores PROMPT_COMMAND.

 • Consistent error output – Interpreter failures now use the same compact cjsh: error_out format as other builtins for predictable logs.